informatics-isi-edu/nih-commons-www/README.md

 ## Configuring

-Update the following files:
+Update the following Markdown and Yaml files:

-- `_config.yml` - Update "name" and "description"
-- `index.html` - This is the homepage.
-Edit to include the name of the project/demo and at least a one line description.
-Include any specific links into Chaise that would be useful.
-- `about/index.html` - You can update the suggested content in there as necessary.
-But add at more description of the project/demo than is on the homepage and ideally include a related image.
+- Homepage: `index.md`
+- Navigation: `_data/nav.yml`
+- About page: `about/index.md`
-- `privacy-policy/index.html` - This is boilerplate content.
+- Privacy Policy: `privacy-policy/index.md` - This is boilerplate content.
 But review to make sure it reflects the demo.
+- Contact page: `contact/index.md'

 To update the branding (using image or text in upper left corner of the navbar):